-The basic governmental fund financial statements can be found on pages 13 - 15 of this report.
+The basic governmental fund financial statements can be found on pages 13 - 16 of this report.

 Fiduciary Funds.
 Fiduciary funds are used to account for resources held for the benefit of parties outside of the government.
 Fiduciary funds are not reported in the government-wide financial statements because the resources of those funds are not available to support the Township's own programs.
-The accounting used for fiduciary funds is much like that used for proprietary funds.
-The Township has one type of fiduciary fund, an agency fund.
+The accounting used for fiduciary funds is much like that used for the government-wide statements.
+The Township reports one type of fiduciary fund, an agency fund.